 Although many campers have a stove, I generally prefer cooking over the camp stove so that I don’t stink up the camper.
 Cooking inside also generates a lot of steam, and my camper doesn’t vent very well.

 Cooking over a campfire often involves food that can be cooked on a long stick so they’re easy to pull quickly out of the flames.
 Hot dogs are super fun to cook over the fire, and of course, s’mores.

 If you bring a metal grate, you can also cook meats over the fire.
 This kind of cooking requires constant supervision though – of the kids and the food!

 Coal cooking allows for even heat distribution, but it takes some time to get the coals heated to the right temperature.

 Charcoal that you buy in bags at the grocery store works great for cooking, as do logs that have burned almost all the way down in the fire.

-Both the 3-day and the 7-day (coming soon) meal plans are full of recipes that my whole family will eat (and enjoy), and that will feed a family of two adults and two young kids.
+Our meal plans are full of recipes that the whole family will eat (and enjoy), and that will feed a family of four.

 Print it out!

 I suggest printing the meal plan and looking very closely at each meal to make sure that it’s something everyone will eat.
 Of course pay close attention if anyone has food sensitivities or allergies.